-2 Unless Parliament decides otherwise, no personal statement shall last for more than three minutes.
+2. Unless Parliament decides otherwise, no personal statement shall last for more than three minutes.

-1. The President shall call to order any Member who Order in the creates a disturbance during the proceedings.
+1. The President shall call to order any Member who creates a disturbance during the proceedings.
+Chamber

-2 Should the offence be repeated, the President shall again call the Member to order, and the fact shall be recorded in the minutes of proceedings.
+2. Should the offence be repeated, the President shall again call the Member to order, and the fact shall be recorded in the minutes of proceedings.

-3. In the case of a further offence, the President may exclude the offender from the Chamber for the remainder of the sitting.
+3 In the case of a further offence, the President may exclude the offender from the Chamber for the remainder of the sitting.
+The Secretary-General shall see to it that this disciplinary measure is carried out immediately, with the assistance of the staff of Parliament's Security Service

-1. In serious cases of disorder, the President may Exclusion of move that Parliament pass a vote of censure which shall Members automatically involve immediate exclusion from the Chamber and suspension for two to five days.
-Any Member against whom such disciplinary action is requested shall be entitled to be heard.
+1 In serious cases of disorder, the President may, Exclusion of after giving formal notice, move, either immediately or no Members later than the next sitting, that Parliament pass a vote of censure which shall automatically involve immediate exclusion from the Chamber and suspension for two to five days.